fqantonio/aqua/PROCEDURE.md

 - Check HDOP <2,5;
 - Put the boat in the water: if needed use a roap for safety: tie up the boat at the pier;
 - Move the boat and see if the compass reacts on the screen;
-- aligh AQUA North south, with the bow to north and the stern to south: degree near 0?
+- align AQUA North south, with the bow to north and the stern to south: degree near 0?

-  IMPORTANT: if not, make a lage vehicle magcal and reboot;???
+  > IMPORTANT: if not, make a large vehicle magcal and reboot;

 - Everything ready to arm the AQUA?
+  - Final Security checklist:
-  - check list:  Security check: no other boats, people or obstacles around AQUA ot in the MP waypoints?
+    - [ ] no other boats, people or obstacles around AQUA ot in the MP waypoints?
-  - No warning signals; leds normal;
+    - [ ] No warning signals on MP;
-  - IMPORTANT: put the RC throttle in the middle for the motors to now run, because they are lubricated only by water;
+    - [ ] Leds normal;
+    - [ ] Radio transmitter control the navigation lights;
+    - [ ] AQUA on water

 - At MP push the ARM/DISARM button: down left window;
-- Close the starboard yellow by rotating it: main RGB led light BLUE?
-- Use the RC transmitter to see if the motors are responding correctly;
+- Test the boat response using the RC transmitter;

 ## RUN
 - Untie AQUA
 - Drive AQUA mission
 - ATTENTION to battery and radio voltage levells and safety screen warnings, namely FAILSAFE, battery levels and telemetry and RC conection
-- Security check: no other boats, people or obstacles around AQUA ot in the MP waypoints?
+- Monitoring using binoculars: no other boats, people or obstacles around AQUA or inbetween the MP waypoints?
-- If you  using AUTO mode: change to AUTO by using RC buttons (left);
+- If you are going to use AUTO mode: change to AUTO by using RC buttons (wright);
-- loiter!?!?!

 ## STOP

-- Take AQUA to safety shore
+- Take AQUA to safety shore to RTL or using RTL;
 - Tie AQUA;
 - DISARM at MP WINDOW;